I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/windot11/ns-windot11-_dot11_power_mgmt_mode_status_info.md

 The current power mode of the hardware.
 The mode may be <b>dot11_power_mode_active</b> or <b>dot11_power_mode_powersave</b>, but should not be <b>dot11_power_mode_unknown</b>.

-`Reason`

-Reason that the device changed into the current power mode.

 `uPowerSaveLevel`

 One of the following values describing power saving levels: